netsharecmu/NetShare/README.md

 # References
-Please cite our paper/codebase approriately if you find NetShare is useful.
+Please cite our paper/codebase appropriately if you find NetShare useful.

 ```bibtex
 @inproceedings{netshare-sigcomm2022,